 Producing Decolored Oils

-The crude cannabis or hemp oils that result from the extraction process will have a dark green hue.
+The crude hemp oils that result from the extraction process will have a dark green hue.
 It is possible to produce decolored oils using sorbents such as CarbonX to remove a tremendous amount of matrix and color while minimizing the loss of active compounds.

 Selectivity of sorbents really depends on the solvent.
 In ethanol, you can expect that C18 will remove hydrophobic large plant waxes and polyols (sugar alcohols); alumina (n/a,b) is a Lewis acid and sucks up Lewis bases.
 Silica basically is covered with silanols that, depending on the pH, can be protonated.

 You need to consider strongly the preconditioning of all these sorbents.